 Set aside a few hours and get ready to get crafty!
 Pull together a poster board, old magazines, scissors, markers, stickers, and a glue stick.

 Maybe it’s that white Tesla, that beautiful flower garden, and that sassy haircut- Then, add one piece at a time, creating a collage.
-Voilà!
-A one of a kind vision board!

 Put it somewhere that you will see it daily.
-Spend time focusing on your vision board and keep dreaming!
+Spend time focusing on your vision board, and keep dreaming!

-Create a dream journal + a goal planner
+Create a Dream Journal + a Goal Planner

 Journaling about how you feel and what you want in life is powerful!

-Dream big.
-Set goals.
+5. Set goals.
 Take action.

 How do you eat an elephant?
 One bite at a time.
-It’s helpful to break down a dream or a goal into bite-sized pieces or action steps.

 –Block out time for your goals on your calendar and guard the time with your life.